 Subglacial lakes occur throughout the continent, the largest being subglacial Lake Vostok.
-Lake Vostok is thought to contain a sedimentary record as well are other subglacial lakes; sedimentary records have already been collected at Lake Ellsworth.
+Lake Vostok and other subglacial lakes are thought to contain sedimentary records; these records have already been collected at Lake Ellsworth.
+Subglacial ice rises can cause locally grounded

+"pinning points" that play an important role in buttressing the discharge of streaming ice from the ice sheet.
+Recovery of these sediments will provide Neogene and Quaternary paleoenvironmental archives, but may also provide insights on till deformation processes downstream of the Whillans and Kamb ice streams (e.g., Scherer et al., 1988).
+Shallow drilling of ice rises and acquisition of oversnow seismic reflection profiles radiating away from core sites will allow the deeper geometry of the strata to be evaluated for locating deeper drilling and recovery of long, continuous records in adjacent marine basins.
 In West Antarctica, the stratigraphic record in various basins and probable rifted grabens may contain a mid-late Mesozoic and Cenozoic history of West Antarctic evolution and paleoclimate history.
 Two low regions within the Wilkes Land sector of East Antarctica (Aurora and Wilkes Subglacial Basins) appear as broad down-warped basins filled by marine and non-marine strata.
 They may contain evidence of the much debated past dynamics and paleoclimate of the East Antarctic Ice Sheet.
-Recently, Mengel and Levermann (2014) suggested that only a narrow, low coastal rim holds the portion of the East Antarctic ice sheet overlaying the Wilkes Subglacial Basin back, raising cause for concern about ice-sheet stability.
+Recently, Mengel and Levermann (2014) suggested that only a narrow, low coastal rim holds the portion of the East Antarctic ice sheet overlaying the Wilkes Subglacial Basin back, raising cause for concern about ice sheet stability.